• Home

 Magnitude determines whether an object (or pile of objects) is larger or smaller than objects of the same kind.
 The magnitude of a number is its distance from zero.
 (Vanderwalle, J, 2018) Looking at quantities, kids can usually determine who has the bigger pile of candy but they don’t always see this in other examples!

 Is 10 large?
 That depends on what you are looking at.
-10 grains of sand on the beach is not large.
+10 grains of sand on the beach are not large.
 10 people at a dinner table makes 10 look big.
 Take a look at this video to really understand the relevance of magnitude.
 Students learn to use the terms more or less, greater than or less than as they begin to understand this.
 Understanding magnitude sets the stage to understanding relationships between quantities and numbers.

-Number Relationships
+Number Sense and Number Relationships

 Hierarchical Inclusion

-The next number sense concept that develops is one which enables a child to see that there are smaller numbers within larger numbers.
+The next number sense concept that develops is one that enables a child to see that there are smaller numbers within larger numbers.
 This is called hierarchical inclusion.
 Understanding that there are smaller numbers within larger ones helps students to be able to use numbers flexibly when beginning to do mental math.

 Students are later able to see that 6 +5 can be added in your head by making a friendly number ==> I know that 6+4 is 10 and 1 more is 11.
 A child would not be able to do this if they did not have the understanding that 4 is nested within 5.
 Lots of practice counting and using number lines helps students to learn hierarchical inclusion.